bnjmnhssnn/NgramSearch/README.md

 key=Acme%20Jet%20Propelled%20Pogo%20Stick&value=12345678
 ```
-In most cases, you will use NgramSearch like here.
-The key would be a product name, a book title, a street address.
-As value, you would store the item's id from your main database.

 ### Query the index
 In order to make this test sense, you should add some items to your index before you start a query, or you import the provided sample file.